jtheisen/sqlizer/readme.md

 - it makes the resulting SQL look different from the original query and/or
 - raises a wall between the query writer and SQL concepts that are beneficial to know about.

-This is only interesting for those who really come from a LINQ mindset.

 ### CROSS- AND OUTER APPLYs: Cleaning up annoying join restrictions in SQL